-The clinical law programs available at the University of La Verne College of Law provide practical, experiential training to law students, equipping them with the confidence and skills they need to be practice-ready.
+The clinical law programs available at the University of La Verne College of Law and Public Service provide practical, experiential training to law students, equipping them with the confidence and skills they need to be practice-ready.
 Clinical legal education involves work on actual cases under the supervision of knowledgeable faculty and practicing lawyers.
 Students conduct research, write legal documents, and practice oral advocacy skills.
 Through clinical programs, students are also able to provide pro bono legal services to the local community.

 Lawyering Skills Practicum